mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

 The rule `basic_block_node_inverse` formalizes the equality `basic_block_node(cfg, node_basic_block(cfg, n)) = n`.
 Here the type `cfg.Node` of `n_0` and `n_1` depends on the element `cfg` that was introduced earlier in the rule.
-The rules `cfg_entry_block` and `cfg_reachability` demonstrate use of the member functions and member predicates, respectively.
+The rules `cfg_entry_block` and `cfg_reachability` demonstrate access of member functions and member predicates, respectively.

-Member types depend on the elements they are accessed with.
+Member types depend on the expressions they are accessed with.
 Since type checking requires comparing types, we now have to decide expression equality during type checking.
 Consider the following example:
 ```eql